Death of Slobodan Milošević: Funeral and burial

-There was a strong controversy across Serbia regarding on Milošević's funeral, as the Socialist Party and nationalist leaders demanded that it should be state-sponsored and high-profile.
+There was a strong controversy across Serbia regarding Milošević's funeral, as the Socialist Party and nationalist leaders demanded that it should be state-sponsored and high-profile.
 In particular, it was argued that Milošević ought to have a prominent resting place in the "Alley of the Greats," where other Serbian leaders are buried, which the Tribunal rejected.
 As a result, the Socialist Party threatened to withdraw its support, which was essential for the ruling coalition.
 Finally, the Tribunal decided that Milošević should have a private burial in his hometown, Požarevac.
 Nevertheless, a farewell ceremony was organised by the Socialist Party outside the federal parliament in Belgrade.
 About 50,000 of Milošević's supporters attended the ceremony, which turned into a mass demonstration, with a succession of fiery speeches by prominent supporters.
 Afterwards, Milošević's coffin was taken to his hometown for burial in the backyard of his family home.
 Milošević's family and close friends pulled out of his funeral, citing anonymous threats and contradictory statements from Serbian authorities regarding the requested guarantees that they would not be arrested.
-Milošević's daughter Mirjana stated that the Socialist Party had hijacked the funeral for political ends.
+Milošević's daughter Marija stated that the Socialist Party had hijacked the funeral for political ends.